fofo123-r/Wafa-DATS6103/docs/index.md

 3) Analyzing unemployment rates by educational attainment in the US before and after COVID-19.

-4) Narrowing the analysis to the five hights populated states in the US.
+4) Narrowing the analysis to five states that have the highest Nonveterans population levels, who are 18 years and over in 2019.
 These states are: California, Texas, Florida, New York, and Pennsylvania.

 5) Analyzing unemployment rates in the chosen five states.